z7pz/luna-giveaway/readme.md

 # Todo

 ## Stage 1
-- [-] hydrate from database on restart
+- [X] hydrate from database on restart
 - [ ] enable/disable commands on check_command
 - [ ] custom roles that have access to the commands and the dashboard
 - [ ] custom start embed and end embed